pypa/pipenv/docs/advanced.rst

     $ pipenv --python 2.7

+When given a Python version, like this, Pipenv will automatically scan your system for a Python that matches that given version.

 If you don't specify a Python version, either the ``[requires]`` ``python_version`` will be selected, or whatever your system's default Python installation is, at time of execution.